Andyneer/8-Bit-Breadboard-Computer/README.md

 | OUT             | `1110`   |  Output the contents of the A register to the 7-segment display.                                                        |
 | HLT             | `1111`   |  Halts the computer.                                                                                                    |

-Additional information for how each instruction works is available in the [Programming-Language.md](Programming-Language.md) file.
+Additional information for how each instruction works is available in [Programming-Language.md](Programming-Language.md).

 Two example programs are shown in [Fibonacci-Sequence.md](Fibonacci-Sequence.md) and [Multiplication.md](Multiplication.md).